gmc-code/PC-Microbit-Extension/docs/bots/Maqueen/Maqueen_LEDs.rst

 ----------------------------------------

 | There are four convenient methods that use the default LED settings.
-| They all use the default red colour for the rear lights.
+| They all use the default red color for the rear lights.
 | They are named based on their effect on the front LEDs.

 .. py:method:: front_lights()